 The cost or expense centre looks after all the cost-related activities.
 The responsibility of the cost centre manager is to control costs, excluding revenues.

-The cost centre in manufacturing units can be the service and production department.
+The cost centre in manufacturing units can be the service and production departments.
 For example, the maintenance and accounts department.

 The revenue centre manager is responsible for generating sales revenue in the organization.
 They can control the expenses of the marketing segment but do not control the costs.